Examples of Different Go-To-Market Strategies

 Sales Perspective: The sales team needs to be well-equipped with product knowledge and trained in consultative selling techniques to articulate the product's benefits and address specific customer pain points.

 Average Deal Size: Like existing products, customers and business models are presumably the same.
-Higher than existing if the new product is meant to move up-market.
+The average deal size will be higher than the existing one if the new product is meant to move upmarket.

 Reason to Fail: Not doing enough competitive analysis or failing to refine the product based on early feedback.